 Nicky has worked in Exams for a number of years, and for the last 9 years has been the Exams Officer at a high performing, secondary school in Oxford and has extensive knowledge of the Exams system.
 Her free time is taken up with her family and she has three daughters and a grandson.
 She also enjoys reading and socialising with friends.
 She is looking forward to helping students to have a successful experience whilst preparing for and taking their exams.

 Amy graduated with a Masters in Theology from the University of Oxford and then tutored in Philosophy & Divinity.
 She worked in Graphics and International Marketing for Oxford Archaeology for 7 years.
-Amy now creates our graphics and online brand, manages our website and social media pages, and as an artist organises creative competitions for our student community and keeps students, staff and parents in touch.
-She shares community stories on our blog encourages new and exciting students from all over the world!
+Amy now creates our graphics and online brand material, manages our website and social media pages, and as an artist organises creative competitions for our student community.
+As Communications manager she keeps students, staff and parents in touch and shares homeschooling stories on our blog.

 An Oxford University Chemistry graduate, Lynne has many years marketing experience gained from working for a number of blue chip companies including Vodafone and Dunlop as well as a diverse range of freelance clients.
 In recent years Lynne has made Pay-per-Click advertising one of her specialist areas and enjoys the mental challenge of trying to keep up with Google.
 In her spare time Lynne likes to keep fit, do battle with the constant onslaught of weeds in her garden and provide a taxi service to her three boys.